adyanth/cloudflare-operator/docs/examples/tunnel-with-reverse-proxy/README.md

   This configuration allows additional routes to be added with a tunnel binding to use this reverse proxy in combination with other routes.
 - You require reverse proxy functionality that cloudflared does not have
 - You want to keep your reverse proxy configuration modular, so that you can use any load balancer implementation
-- you use a service mesh with its own ingress implementation
+- You use a service mesh with its own ingress implementation
+- You have multiple load balancers pointing at your ingress.
+For example a lab might include metallb + DNS entries so that you are not traversing the internet when on the same network as your cluster
 ```
 +----------------------+
 |   internet users     |